-At the time of writing (11 April 2021), a second pandemic wave is sweeping Chile.
-This is despite a successful vaccine roll out since February 2021 that has put Chile only below Israel and the UK in terms of percentage of the population either fully vaccinated, or having received their first jab.
-Although during the pandemic the public health system has not been overwhelmed, since mid-March 2021 there is an overflow at ICU units.
-The next two weeks are critical, Chile is risking to see an overwhelmed public health system.
-With an average 7,000 cases a day in the last week, the government’s relaxation of lockdown measures amid a successful vaccination roll out is a sad reminder to the world that vaccines are just part of a wholesome response to curb the spread of the virus.
+In April 2021, a second pandemic wave swept through Chile, despite a successful vaccine roll-out since February 2021 that had put Chile only below Israel and the UK in terms of percentage of the population either fully vaccinated, or having received their first jab.
+Although during the pandemic the public health system has not been overwhelmed, since mid-March 2021 there has been an overflow at ICU units.

 The convergence of the constitutional crisis and the public health crisis is perhaps the distinctive feature of the Chilean case.
 The ongoing constituent process has been delayed and partially disrupted by the pandemic.
 In April 2020, a constitutional referendum was postponed, and again in April 2021 the election of the members of the Constituent Assembly was rescheduled.
 These were the years in which the country was meant to be deliberating on a new constitution to replace the one that has governed Chile for the last 40 years, since the Pinochet times.
 Covid-19 has overshadowed this process, exacerbating tensions between political institutions, and demanding action to lower infection rates and address the socio-economic effects of the pandemic.
 On the other hand, the political crisis has also undermined the trust people hold over the Government’s capacity to adequately respond to the pandemic.